david-angga/volt-chat-sample/README.md

-# Place your app's docs here.
+# Barebone Chat App using volt.

 ## New to Volt?
 Be sure to read the volt docs at http://docs.voltframework.com